apache/cassandra/doc/source/architecture/dynamo.rst

 The mapping of **Tokens** to **Endpoints** gives rise to the **Token Map** where Cassandra keeps track of what ring positions map to which physical endpoints.
-For example, in the following figure we can represent an eight node cluster using only four physical nodes by assigning two tokens to every node:
+For example, in the following figure we can represent an eight-node cluster using only four physical nodes by assigning two tokens to every node:

 .. figure:: images/vnodes.svg